SmartObject

 iconic message, known as “did you mean?”, saved programmers hours of hunting for typos:

-While PHP itself doesn't have any form of “did you mean?”, this feature is now provided by Tracy.
-It can even auto-fix such errors.
+While current PHP doesn't have any form of “did you mean?”, this suffix can be added to errors by Tracy.
+And it can even auto-fix such errors.

 Properties with Controlled Access